-Before the formation of Bain Capital Credit, Mr. Lavine worked in Bain Capital’s private equity business, which he joined in 1993.
+Before the formation of Bain Capital Credit, Mr. Lavine worked in Bain Capital’s private equity business which he joined in 1993.
 Prior to joining Bain Capital, Mr. Lavine was a consultant at McKinsey & Company.
-He began his career at Drexel Burnham Lambert in the Mergers & Acquisitions Department.
+He began his career at Drexel Burnham Lambert in mergers and acquisitions.

 Mr. Lavine graduated from Columbia College, Phi Beta Kappa and Magna Cum Laude, and holds an M.B.A with Distinction from Harvard Business School.
+In 2017, Mr. Lavine was awarded the Alexander Hamilton Medal, the highest honor given to a member of the college community for distinguished services.
 While at Columbia, he received the David Truman Award for outstanding contribution to the academic affairs of the college.
 He received the Dean’s Leadership Award for the Class of 1988 25th Reunion.
 He is a past recipient of Columbia’s John Jay Award for professional achievement, Columbia/Barnard Hillel’s Seixas Award, Opportunity Nation’s American Dream Award, and the New England Anti-Defamation League’s Distinguished Community Service Award.
 In 2015, Voices For Service recognized Jonathan as a Champion of National Service.

-- Jonathan Lavine passes the torch to new Board of Visitors Chair.
+- Jonathan Lavine passes the torch to the new Board of Visitors Chair.
 (Summer 2012)

 - Jonathan Lavine elected to Columbia Board of Trustees.
 (Fall 2011)